For my patrons on Patreon you can see my latest exclusive post. It’s content just may surprise you.

 Normally I don’t review things that are bad.
 I don’t believe in spreading negativity about a project that a creative team probably poured their hearts and souls into.
 However, The Killing Joke was such an iconic comic that I felt I need to do a review of it that’s not your typical internet nerd hate-fest.

-Continue reading “Trench reviews Batman: The Killing Joke”
+more “Trench reviews Batman: The Killing Joke”

 It’s been a while since I read Year One.
 I probably haven’t read it since shortly after it came out however I’m sure this is still pretty faithful to the comic since the DC Animated series of movies are either as good or in some cases better than the comics.
 I really think they should let Bruce Timm run the comics and the live movies as well but that’s another rant.